aws/karpenter-provider-aws/website/content/en/docs/upgrading/upgrade-guide.md

 `0.33.0`+ _only_ supports Karpenter v1beta1 APIs and will not work with existing Provisioner, AWSNodeTemplate or Machine alpha APIs.
 Do not upgrade to `0.37.0`+ without first [upgrading to `0.32.x`]({{<ref "#upgrading-to-0320" >}}).
 This version supports both the alpha and beta APIs, allowing you to migrate all of your existing APIs to beta APIs without experiencing downtime.
 {{% /alert %}}

+{{% alert title="Note" color="primary" %}}
+Webhooks have been re-enabled by default starting in `0.37.3` to faciliate migration to `v1.0`.
+If your cluster has network policies that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.
+You may still choose to disable webhooks through the helm chart.
+{{% /alert %}}

 * Karpenter now adds a readiness status condition to the EC2NodeClass.
 Make sure to upgrade your Custom Resource Definitions before proceeding with the upgrade.
 Failure to do so will result in Karpenter being unable to provision new nodes.
 * Karpenter no longer updates the logger name when creating controller loggers.
 We now adhere to the controller-runtime standard, where the logger name will be set as `"logger": "controller"` always and the controller name will be stored in the structured value `"controller"`
 * Karpenter updated the NodeClass controller naming in the following way: `nodeclass` -> `nodeclass.status`, `nodeclass.hash`, `nodeclass.termination`
 * Karpenter's NodeClaim status conditions no longer include the `severity` field
-* Starting with `0.37.3` Karpenter has enabled conversion webhooks by default to improve the v1 migration experience.
-If working with a cluster with a network policy that blocks Ingress, ports 8000, 8001, 8081, 8443 will need to be allowlisted.

 ### Upgrading to `0.36.0`+